-

 Ok… imagine you are walking and looking at your phone and you accidentally bump somebody’s arm.
 No big deal, but best to say something.
 What might you say?

-すみません If you end up holding the door for somebody who has kids, or is carrying a bunch of stuff, or giving up your seat on the train for somebody… How might they thank you for the little bit of percieved trouble they may have cause you?
+すみません (sumimasen) If you end up holding the door for somebody who has kids, or is carrying a bunch of stuff, or giving up your seat on the train for somebody… How might they thank you for the little bit of percieved trouble they may have cause you?

-すみません。and yes.. there are other ways to say thank you… but, I just wanted to give you the inside scoop and SLT for this one.
+すみません。(Sumimasen) and yes.. there are other ways to say thank you… but, I just wanted to give you the inside scoop and SLT for this one.

 I want to add another usage of the の particle.
 This is completely unrelated to the previous idea of belonging to or ownership.